algorithmsbooks/optimization/README.md

 ## Second printing

 * p.
 46: Eq.
 3.14 should be $\left[ x^{(i)} - \frac{1}{\ell}(y_{min}-y^{(i)}), x^{(i)} + \frac{1}{\ell}(y_{min}-y^{(i)}) \right]$ (thanks to Ross Alexander)
 * p.
+47: Change for clarity: updated algorithm to use y_min and replaced j with i.
+* p.
 183: Swap order of lambda and rho updates in Alg 10.2 (thanks to Stuart Rogers)
 * p.
 242: Change Morris-Mitchell Criterion list from {1,2,3,10,20,50,100} to {1,2,5,10,20,50,100}. (thanks to Stephan Milius)
 * p.
 263: Change sidenote 8 to add " if $\lambda = 0$" and change "sufficiently large" to "positive". (thanks to Chris Peel)